 My first hit of crack, in Peter and Tommy's studio apartment.
 I was hooked almost immediately.
 It felt like no other feeling I ever experienced in my entire life.
 It took me to a place somewhere in the stratosphere.
 I loved it up there.
 I loved it so much, I didn't care how much it cost.
 It was the most expensive feeling I ever experienced.
 It cost me every dime I earned.
 It cost me my job.
 It cost me my close relationship with my mom, sister, brother, stepdad, aunt, cousins, coworkers, friends, girlfriend, my fiancée, my car, my home, my health, my hygiene, my weight, my sanity and almost my life.

 I tried to stop and couldn't.
 I needed help.
+I looked up online how to how to deal with withdrawal symptoms and it scared me.
 I got it multiple times in the form of rehab, halfway houses, jail, psychiatric wards only to return back to the insanity of addiction time and time again.
 I tried to commit suicide.
 I couldn't find any other way out.
 I failed miserably and survived.
 There must be something out there that loves me more than I love myself because I'm still here.
 Today I believe.
 I believe I can recover not only from drugs, but a tumultuous childhood, bipolar disorder, suicide attempts, unhealthy relationships and a distorted perception of life because I have a second chance.
 A whole new one.
 I am 10 years clean thanks to Narcotics Anonymous and a will to live and not die.